Their mentor was attacked. Now young OB-GYNs may leave Indiana

 “Bernard is actually in really good spirits.
 I mean, relatively,” Scott answered.
 “She has 24/7 security, has her own lawyer.”

-They're referring to Dr. Caitlin Bernard, an Indiana abortion provider and one of the physicians who trains residents at this university hospital.
-Bernard was recently caught in a political whirlwind after she spoke to a reporter about an abortion she provided to a 10-year-old rape victim who crossed the state line from Ohio.
-The doctor was the target of attacks from pundits and political leaders on national television, including Indiana's attorney general.
+They’re referring to Dr. Caitlin Bernard, an Indiana abortion provider and one of the physicians who trains residents at this university hospital.
+Bernard was recently caught in a political whirlwind after she spoke to a reporter about an abortion she provided to a 10-year-old rape victim who crossed state lines from Ohio.
+She was the target of attacks from pundits and political leaders on national television, including Indiana’s attorney general.

 The vitriol hit home for this group of residents.
 Bernard has been a mentor for most of them for years.
 Many of these young doctors were certain they wanted to practice in Indiana after training.
 Lately, some have felt more ambivalent.